 In summary, the findings of this section have major implications for trading.
 First, momentum returns are more likely to be 'paper' returns as these profits primarily come from loser stocks that are very costly or impossible to short.
 Second, investors' inability to short-sale loser stocks defeats the original idea of generating momentum profits from a self-financing (hedge) portfolio.
 The persistence in momentum in stock prices is therefore caused by limits to arbitrage rather than investors' under-reaction to firm-specific information reported in some earlier studies.
 Some behavioural finance theorists argue that the persistence in momentum profits may be attributed to the disposition effect, implying that investors are reluctant in selling losers and eager in disposing of winners (see Shefrin and Statman, 1985).
-Ranguelova (2001) points out that the disposition effect operates entirely through the selling behaviour of individual investors are subject to any irrational behaviour/bias in their selling decisions21.
-We only assume that short-sale constraints prohibit arbitrageurs from correcting mispricing immediately.
+Ranguelova (2001) points out that the disposition effect operates entirely through the selling behaviour of individual investors.
+However, in our case, we do not assume that individual (unsophisticated) investors are subject to any irrational